 Budget 2020: what does it mean for housing?

-Last week’s Budget announcement focused on mitigating the impact of coronavirus on our economy, but what was said about the housing market?
+Last week’s 2020 budget announcement focused on mitigating the impact of coronavirus on our economy, but what was said about the housing market?

 In his first budget, Chancellor Rishi Sunak announced that there would be further investment in the Affordable Homes Programme.
 The five-year programme will allocate £12.2 billion of grant funding from 2021-22 to build affordable homes across England.
-This is in a bid to help people to get on the housing ladder and is set to attract a further £38 billion in public and private investment.
+This investment is in a bid to help people to get on the housing ladder.
+It’s also set to attract a further £38 billion in public and private investment.

 The Affordable Homes Programme currently includes Shared Ownership schemes, but it will remain to be seen how the above new measures will translate to any potential new schemes or simply boosting funds to existing schemes for first time buyers.

-The government is also cutting interest rates for investment in social housing by 1% to enable local authorities to “continue to invest in housing, infrastructure and frontline services”.
+As part of the 2020 budget, the government is also cutting interest rates for investment in social housing by 1%.
+This will enable local authorities to “continue to invest in housing, infrastructure and frontline services”.
 This cut will also make an extra £1.15 billion of discounted loans available for local infrastructure projects.

 Accommodation for the homeless

-Almost £650m of funding will be allocated for helping rough sleepers into permanent accommodation, which includes buying up to 6,000 new places for people to live.
+Almost £650m of funding will be allocated for helping rough sleepers into permanent accommodation.
+This includes buying up to 6,000 new places for people to live.

 Land for development